pags/fields.js/README.md

 # i18n

-All canned text displayed by this module can be fully customized and internationalized using standard Dojo i18n support (please see dojotoolkit.org/reference-guide/1.8/quickstart/internationalization/index.html).
-Resource bundles may be located in the `/nls/` directory.
+All canned text displayed by this module can be fully customized and internationalized using standard Dojo i18n support (see dojotoolkit.org/reference-guide/1.8/quickstart/internationalization/index.html).
+Resource bundles are located in the `/nls/` directory.

 # Future Improvements